arkig/spark-ec2/README.md

 ### Advanced

+#### Using rpms and extra modules

 To make use of the `rpms` or `extra` modules, first place files in `/some_path/root/rpms/` or `/some_path/root/extra/` as appropriate.
 Then use `--deploy-root-dir /some_path`, which will copy them to correct location on the cluster, where they will be detected and used.

+For example, a `/some_path/root/rpms/init.sh` script can be used to do any post rpm installation initialisation, such as adding an entry to `.bash_profile` to update  `PATH`.
+The `rpms` module doesn't currently support `setup.sh`, `test.sh` or `run.sh` - but you can use `extra` for this.

+The `extra` module delegates, so just place any of `init.sh`, `setup.sh`, `test.sh` or `run.sh` in `/some_path/root/extra/`.
+Since these files are `source`d, all variables are available - so you can achieve behaviour identical to what you would get if you added a new module to `spark-ec2`.
+Example use cases: `setup.sh` is useful to copy data from s3 onto hdfs, while `run.sh` is useful to launch a Spark application.

 **NOTE**: Requires `[SPARK-5641]`.

+#### Overriding Default Behaviour

 To override any variables used in cluster launch (e.g. variables in `setup.sh`, `setup-slave.sh`, module scripts,...), export them in a file called `ec2-user-variables.sh`, place it in `/some_path/root/spark-ec2/` and use `--deploy-root-dir` as above.

-For example, use this to define which modules to include and whether to test them.
+For example, use this to define which modules to include (as well as their order, whether to test them, etc).

 ## Details